FEFnet/ircd-FEF/doc/oper-guide/config.rst

     If you have trouble setting up a link, you should turn this off as it often hides error messages.

-topicburst
-    Topics should be bursted to this server.

-    This is enabled by default.

 listen {} block
 ---------------